1xterminal/1xterminal/README.md

-Hi, I’m @jejevier nothing special for now! might more soon or not :)
+Hi, I’m @1xterminal nothing special for now! might more soon or not :)